calm/eslint-plugin-react-intl-format/README.md

 #### Missing Attribute validation
 * <FormattedMessage/> components must have both `defaultMessage` and `id` attributes set
 * `defaultMessage` and `id` attributes cannot be empty
+* Spread operator by default is not allowed
+  * Spread operator can't be evaluated by eslint's AST, so translations can't be guaranteed

 ## Installation